anthonychavis/musicon/README.md

 ## Introduction

-The goal of this project was to update an online store's (Musicon) existing website using a client-side templating engine known as Handlebars.
-Content is rendered on the webpage using arrays, objects, and control-flow alongside Handlebars iteration and control flow helpers.
+The goal of this project was to update the website of an online store, Musicon, using a client-side templating engine known as Handlebars.
+Content is rendered on the webpage using arrays, objects, and control flow alongside Handlebars iteration and control flow helpers.

+I have not played much with the appearance of this project yet.
+I want to push through projects to play more with APIs, including creating projects myself.

 ## Technologies